engraving-challenges/main/2-editing-workflow.md

 change paper size to 70% of the original, but keep staff size the same.
-We'd like to see whether such a modified version will still look good, i.e. how your previous adjustments will be treated by the software (so, don't fix collisions and other problems caused by this change).
+We'd like to see whether such a modified version will still look good, i.e. how your previous adjustments will be treated by the software (so, don't fix collisions and other problems caused by paper format change).

 #### Transposed Version

-This doesn't usually happen with publications, but when creatking performance materials one sometimes needs to transpose the piece.
+This doesn't usually happen with publications, but when creating performance materials one sometimes needs to transpose the piece.
 Please prepare two additional versions - one a minor second higher, and one a major third lower.
 (as above, don't fix layout problems caused by transposition).

 Submitting your work
 --------------------